neil996/Factors-affecting-Covid-19/README.md

 2.	**Random Forest Model**:
 In our model we have used only 50 trees as increasing the number of trees is increasing computation to an indefinite time and thus is not able to give submissive results, thus the trees has been pruned down to avoid computational error within the model.

-## United States COVID cases and deaths
+## Dataset 2.
+United States COVID cases and deaths

 ### Models Buildup